-St. Charles Felony Lawyer
+St. Charles Felony Attorney

 Felony crime charges are the most serious that you can face in Missouri.
-While misdemeanor charges can result in jail time of less than a year, felony charges can lead to prison sentences of several years, up to life, and fines up to $10,000.
+While misdemeanor charges can result in jail time of less than a year, felony charges can lead to prison sentences of several years, up to life, and fines of up to $10,000.
 Being convicted of a felony gives you a permanent criminal record that endangers your future in terms of employment, career advances, professional licenses, housing, advanced educational opportunities, loss of gun rights, voting rights, and more.
 Also, if you are convicted of any future felonies, you will likely face increased penalties as a prior offender.